justinbombay/bombayCPP/README.md

  \
  <br>
  ### <ins> ** 2. sixteen_2048 Project (Folder) ** </ins> <br>
   A puzzle game where you combine numbered tiles with the same value in order to gain a higher numbered tile, inspired by the game "2048".
-The program was originally made to stop once the numnber "16" has been reached, but it has since been modified to stop at "128".
+The layout is a 4 x 4 grid and users use the commands "U, D, L, R" (UP, DOWN, LEFT, RIGHT) in order to move the tiles in their desired direction.
+The program was originally made to stop once the numnber "16" has been reached, but it has since been modified to stop at "64".
  \
  \
 <br>